The total spine of the Milnor fibration of a plane curve singularity: Embedded Resolutions

 In this section we explain several notions related to the resolutions of plane curve singularities, we also introduce notation and fix our conventions.
 We start by talking about different embedded resolutions and their dual graphs.
 We introduce the {\em group of cycles} associated with a modification and the notion of {\em initial part} and {\em vanishing order} of a function with respect to a variable or hypersurface.
 The latter two concepts play a central role in many of the subsequent proofs of this work.

 After this, we introduce the {\em maximal} and {\em canonical} cycles which lead to the definition of two numerical invariants, $c_0$ and $c_1$, which allow us later to describe precisely the spine.
 We also include easy algorithms to compute them from the resolution process.
+For more details on the invariants and classical objects defined in these subsections, see \cite{Nemethi_FL} or \cite{Wall_ctc}.

 In the last two subsections we introduce the structure of directed graph on the dual resolution graph $\Gamma$ and we introduce the notion of tangent associated with a divisor.